wolfgarbe/SymSpell/README.md

 The speed comes from the inexpensive **delete-only edit candidate generation** and the **pre-calculation**.<br>
 An average 5 letter word has about **3 million possible spelling errors** within a maximum edit distance of 3,<br>
-but with SymSpell you need to generate **only 25 deletes**, both at pre-calculation and at lookup time.
+but SymSpell needs to generate **only 25 deletes** to cover them all, both at pre-calculation and at lookup time.
 Magic!

 <br>